-DBCA's Biodiversity and Conservation Science division has a key role in monitoring, evaluating and reporting on the environmental health of the Swan Canning Estuary and its catchment.
+DBCA's Rivers and Estuaries Science Program has a key role in monitoring, evaluating and reporting on the environmental health of the Swan Canning Estuary and its catchment.
+Environmental monitoring is focused on water quality, biological indicators (fish communities and seagrass) and contaminants (including plastic).

 • monitor the extent and severity of low oxygen and algal blooms

-• report changing conditions to the community
+• identify changing conditions and inform the community if risks occur

 • guide management decisions and incident response